 On Saturday and Sunday, there will be four class periods a day, with a shortened class on Monday.
 Just to spark your interest, here is a sampling of classes we had at one of our recent retreats (this year’s faculty has not yet revealed their current proposals, but we’ll let you know as soon as we know).

 - “A Marvelous Pleasingness.” the music of Guillaume Du Fay

 - “Bach by Popular Demand”

 - “From Adams to Zawinul: The Roots and Branches of Jazz”

 - “O magnum mysterium,” Music of Renaissance Spain

 - “Antique Gold and Ancient Armor,” Music of Eric Satie

 After your registration form and payment are received, a class selection form will be emailed to you when the faculty determines their topics.
 Ensemble classes will include a range of music from the renaissance and baroque eras to contemporary works.
 You will be asked to make a 1st, 2nd and 3rd choice for each class period, taking into consideration your playing level and instruments.
 The faculty will do its best to use this information to select music that will create cohesive ensembles for a rewarding and enjoyable experience for all.

-Friday evening at 7:30 there will be a large group playing session, led by Phil Neuman, in the Great Room of Wright Hall.
+Friday evening there will be a large group playing session, led by Phil Neuman, in the Great Room of Wright Hall.
 Bring recorders of all sizes (especially the large ones if you have them), viols and other strings, and soft double reed instruments.